 FMCG brands can increase customer loyalty in 2022 with a digital loyalty program, and “cut out the middleman”.
 With a well-structured rewards program and loyalty marketing strategy, FMCG brands can foster the same level of brand loyalty enjoyed by businesses that interact with their end-customers directly.

 There are some obvious benefits to implementing a loyalty program that most marketers are already aware of:

 - customer retention

 - more frequent visits

-But how can a digital loyalty program help FMCG brands increase brand loyalty?
+But how can a digital loyalty program help FMCG brands increase brand loyalty in 2022?

 1. Direct communication between the brand and the end-customer

 If an FMCG brand can incentivise customers to join its loyalty program, then the brand gains direct communication to the very people buying its products.
 Suddenly, the brand is no longer relying on intermediaries to promote its products for them.

 Customers can be notified of competitions, new products, and receive reminders about their loyalty status (i.e. “Hey John, you’re only 3 points away from a free X with any Y!” or “Purchase any of our products this Thursday for double points towards your next reward”).